O-Level Argumentative Essay (2025) Analysis

 Hi everyone!
-I’m Mr Aloysius, a Secondary English Curriculum Writer and Teacher at Lil’ but Mighty.
+I’m Mr Aloysius, a Secondary English Curriculum Writer and Teacher at Lil’ but Mighty (Tampines).
 For the 2025 O-Level Paper 1, one of the essay questions required students to discuss:

 “Parents and grandparents have forgotten what it is like to be young, so it is better to get advice from friends instead.”
 How far do you agree?”